Post Summary: Explore the wild terrain of Eastern USA with these 10 stunning National Parks on the east coast.

-Interesting Fact: The smoky mountains earned its name from the smoky fog that hovers over the mountains.
-The blue tinge to the mist comes from the vegetation of the land emitting the gas isoprene.
+Interesting Fact: The smoky mountains earned their name from the smoky fog that hovers over them.
+The mist’s blue tinge comes from the vegetation emitting the gas isoprene.
 Once the isoprene is released, it interacts with other molecules in the air and creates that distinctive blue “smoke” that the mountains are aptly named after.

-Hiking enthusiasts will have their pick of easy to hard hikes, whether it’s to hike to the park’s tallest waterfall, Rainbow Falls, or to take on the challenging and diverse, Alum Cave hike.
+Hiking enthusiasts will have their pick of easy-to-hard hikes, whether they want to hike to the park’s tallest waterfall, Rainbow Falls, or take on the challenging and diverse Alum Cave hike.

-Another phenomenon is to be in the Great Smokies when the fireflies do a synchronistic light show during their two-week mating season.
-Exact times can’t be known, but it generally happens from May to mid-June.
+Another phenomenon in the Great Smokies is when the fireflies do a synchronistic light show during their two-week mating season.
+The exact times can’t be known, but it generally happens from May to mid-June.

 When To Visit: The park is open year-round, but in the winter and early spring, many campgrounds and visitor centers will be closed.
-Summer and Fall are the ideal times to visit but are also when most visitors are coming to the park.
-October is regarded as one the best times to visit the park because of it’s incredible fall colors.
+Summer and Fall are the ideal times to visit, but they are also when most visitors come to the park.
+October is regarded as one of the best times to visit the park because of its incredible fall colors.